Whiskey sour? China importers fret over U.S. trade battle

 “We now have a potential tariff increase, and I either have to eat into my margin to keep pricing consistent so it’s competitive, or we’re going to... have to release a higher price.”

-The hikes could hit a growing industry of smaller craft U.S. whiskies, as well as bigger names like Brown-Forman Corp (BFb.N), the Louisville, Kentucky-based maker of Jack Daniels and Woodford Reserve.
+The hikes could hit a growing industry of smaller craft U.S. whiskies, as well as bigger names like Brown-Forman Corp , the Louisville, Kentucky-based maker of Jack Daniels and Woodford Reserve.

 Brown-Forman declined to comment.